roelofvsr/terraform-simple-examples/README.md

 # terraform-examples
-Simple patterns for making complex infrastructure deployed with Terraform a bit easier.
+This repo accompanies the blog post on Substack [101 Terraform Patterns]() Simple patterns for making complex infrastructure deployed with Terraform a bit easier.
 Each sub folder contains a README.md